Vluuks/AndroidPractice/Week1/Lab/README.md

         a.program = "Chemistry";
         a.studentNumber = 12824212;

 It works as intended, but the problems with this are twofold.
 We need a lot of lines to create the basics of a `Student` object.
-For now there are three properties, but if there were more we would need a line for every assignment we make.
+For now there are three properties, plus the one you added, but if there were more we would need a line for every assignment we make.
 Furthermore, this structure allows us to create incomplete objects as well:

         Student b = new Student();
         b.program = "Graphic Design";